jfq3/RDPTools-Docker/installing-docker/installing-docker-for-windows.md

 ### Configuring Docker Desktop

-Docker Desktop consumes a significant amount of computer resources, so you likely do not want it to start up each time you boot your computer.
-To prevent this from happening, type "startup" in the Windows search area in the lower left of your screen and open **Startup Apps**.
-Turn off Docker Desktop.
-Close the app window.
+Start Docker.
+Click on the gear icon in the menu bar (upper right).
+Click on the General tab.
+To prevent Docker from starting automaticallly when you boot your computer, make sure the "Start Docker Desktop when you log in" is unchecked.
+If you have WSL 2 installed, check the box "Use the WSL 2 based engine."
+For convenience, make sure the box for "Open Doceker Dashboard at startup"is checked.
+Click **Apply & Restart**.

-Create a folder for storing your MiGA-Web results.
+Create a folder for storing your RDPTools results.
 This does not have to be on your C drive.
-MiGA-Web will run somewhat faster if it is on a solid state drive.

-Start Docker Desktop.
-As it starts, the whale icon will appear among the hidden icons revealed by clicking on the **show hidden icons** tab in the lower right of your screen.
-The whale will spout while Docker is starting, which takes a minute or two.
-Once Docker is running, the spouting will stop and a message that Docker is running should appear next to the icon.

-By default, Docker is set to use 2 CPUs and 2 GB of memory.
-You may view these settings by right clicking on the whale in the hidden icon box, and clicking on **Settings** and then **Resources** in the menus that open.
-It is not necessary to increase these settings to install and run MiGA-Web, and in fact requesting too many CPUs will adversely affect performance and make the system unstable.

-You do, however, need to enable **FILE SHARING**, so left click on that text.
-Click on the **blue plus sign** inside the circle next to the grayed out line **C:\path\to\export\directory**, browse to the folder you created to hold your MiGA-Web results, and select the folder.
-Close the settings window and click on **Apply & Restart**.

-You are now ready to install MiGA.
+You are now ready to install RDPTools.